Saving Search queries for reuse

 Is there a way to save my Search queries so I can reuse them later rather than needing to redo them each time?

-There are however a couple of other ways to quickly repeat the same or similar Search queries.
+There are however a couple of methods to quickly repeat the same or similar Search queries.

 Click in the Search field and use the Recent Searches button on the Search tab.